Bibliometrics for collaboration works: Introduction

 \section{Introduction}

 In many research fields, scientific collaboration has become the standard way of operating, and moreover, due to the increasing complexity of the problems to be faced, the number of scientists with different competences involved in each single collaboration is increasing.
-In the extreme case of high energy physics numbers have already reached the four-digit level, but in many other domains, like medicine of biology, it is not unusual to find two-digit collaborations.
+In the extreme case of high energy physics numbers have already reached the four-digit level, but in many other domains, like medicine or biology, it is not unusual to find two-digit collaborations.

-In the context of bibliometrics this hyper-authorship phenomenon pose a very important question, concerning the individual degree of property that must be assigned to the authors of a common scientific article and to the citations received by a paper.
-On one side, it is rather clear that attributing the full credit of a paper to each of the author is mystifying and tends to encourage fictitious collaborations, because of the obvious competitive advantage resulting from the much larger number of articles that a collaboration may produce in the same amount of time in comparison with an isolated author.
+In the context of bibliometrics this hyper-authorship phenomenon poses a very important question, concerning the individual degree of property that must be assigned to the authors of a common scientific article, both concerning the paper itself and the citations it receives.
+It is rather clear that attributing the full credit of a paper to each of the authors is mystifying and {(if adopted by policymakers) } tends to encourage fictitious collaborations, because of the obvious competitive advantage resulting from the much larger number of articles that a collaboration may produce in the same amount of time in comparison with an isolated author.
 Moreover, also the number of citations received is strongly correlated with the typical dimensions of the collaborations operating in a given field of research.

-The choice of fractionally counting papers by attributing a $1/N_{\rm aut}$ weight to each of the $N_{\rm aut}$ co-authors of a paper would imply a strong penalty and would discourage collaborations, due to the obvious impossibility for $N_{\rm aut}$ authors to produce $N_{\rm pap}$ papers in the same time in which a single author may produce a single paper.
-A reasonable compromise between these two extreme (and conceptually wrong) choices would therefore be quite welcome.